Super Bowl 57: Chiefs, Eagles meet for title in Arizona

 Philadelphia is back in the Super Bowl five years after beating the New England Patriots 41-33 on Feb.
 4, 2018.

-Now a mostly new generation of Eagles — led by coach Nick Sirianni and quarterback Jalen Hurts — will come to Arizona to try and win another title.
+Now a mostly new generation of Eagles — led by coach Nick Sirianni and Hurts — will come to Arizona to try and win another title.

 The Chiefs-Bengals game looked as if it was going to overtime before Ossai’s ill-advised play.
 Mahomes — who was playing on a badly sprained ankle — was running to get a first down in the final seconds as Ossai desperately tried to track him down.